 Dilation and extraction similarly divides the body parts of an older fetus and fetal death ensues.
-Death most often occurs from exsanguination when the umbilical cord is disconnected or when junctional hemorrhage occurs from disconnected extremities.
+Death most often occurs from exsanguination when the umbilical cord is disconnected or when iunctional hemorrhage occurs from disconnected extremities.
 Fetal death can also come about by neurological trauma when the calvarium is crushed or disconnected from the rest of the body.
-Physicians who perform D&Es know that fetal movement is occasionally palpable during these procedures, as there is enough neuromuscular already development for the fetus to relay some sensory input19 and act in consequence.
+Physicians who perform D&Es know that fetal movement is occasionally palpable during these procedures, as there is alreadv enough neuromuscular development for the fetus to relay some sensory input12 and act in consequence.
 D&E does not allow for postnatal autopsy, and cuts short many cultural rituals of grieving, causing potential long-term effects on future pregnancy counseling and maternal mental health.

-Some physicians opt to perform feticide and end the life of the fetus prior to performing D&E by injecting intra-cardiac potassium chloride or digoxin or by transecting the umbilical cord, believing this is a more "humane" and less painful way of performing the procedure.
-Regardless, it ends the life of a human being and does not honor the life of the fetal patient.
+Some physicians opt to perform feticide and end the life of the fetus prior to performing D&E by injecting intra-cardiac potassium chloride or digoxin or by transecting the umbilical cord, believing this is a more humane or less painful way of performing the procedure.
+Regardless, it ends the life of a human being and does not acknowledge the fetus as a patient.

-Finally, selective reduction, often performed by radiofrequency ablation of the umbilical cord or by intra-cardiac potassium chloride injection, also effects death of a previously-living fetus in the womb of a patient with multiple gestation.
+Finally, selective reduction, often performed by radiofrequency ablation of the umbilical cord, bipolar coagulation of the umbilical cord, or by intra-cardiac potassium chloride injection, also causes death of a previouslyliving fetus in the setting of multiple gestation.
 Ablation of the umbilical cord causes terminal fetal bradycardia and acidosis because the fetus loses its ability to conduct gas exchange.

-The indications for selective reduction are often to preserve at least one live birth by lowering the risks associated with multiple gestation, such as extremely preterm birth, growth restriction, and even progressive conditions such as twin-twin transfusion syndrome or twin anemia-polycythemia sequence.
+Selective reduction is often done to preserve at least one live birth by lowering the risks associated with multiple gestation, such as extremely preterm birth, growth restriction, and conditions such as twin-twin transfusion syndrome or twin anemia-polycythemia sequence.
 Regardless, the act remains the same.
 In its essence, it is an action that ends the life of one human being in order to attempt to protect the life of another.
 It is important to note two details regarding this section: